MaxDamson/Mathematical_Modeling/README.md

 All for further progress

 ### update:
-‘git status’
+'git status'
-‘git add .’
+'git add .'
-‘git commit -m "new"’
+'git commit -m "new"'
-‘git push’
+'git push'